Violich Capital Management Inc. Sells 42,660 Shares of Vanguard Long-Term Treasury Index Fund ETF Shares (NASDAQ:VGLT)

-Violich Capital Management Inc. reduced its stake in shares of Vanguard Long-Term Treasury Index Fund ETF Shares (NASDAQ:VGLT) by 64.6% during the 1st quarter, according to the company in its most recent Form 13F filing with the Securities and Exchange Commission (SEC).
-The institutional investor owned 23,350 shares of the company’s stock after selling 42,660 shares during the period.
-Violich Capital Management Inc. owned 0.09% of Vanguard Long-Term Treasury Index Fund ETF Shares worth $1,933,000 at the end of the most recent quarter.
+Violich Capital Management Inc. trimmed its position in Vanguard Long-Term Treasury Index Fund ETF Shares (NASDAQ:VGLT) by 64.6% in the first quarter, according to its most recent Form 13F filing with the Securities and Exchange Commission.
+The institutional investor owned 23,350 shares of the company’s stock after selling 42,660 shares during the quarter.
+Violich Capital Management Inc. owned 0.09% of Vanguard Long-Term Treasury Index Fund ETF Shares worth $1,933,000 at the end of the most recent reporting period.

-A number of other hedge funds and other institutional investors also recently bought and sold shares of the business.
-JPMorgan Chase & Co. raised its holdings in Vanguard Long-Term Treasury Index Fund ETF Shares by 308.9% during the fourth quarter.
-JPMorgan Chase & Co. now owns 591,503 shares of the company’s stock valued at $56,701,000 after buying an additional 446,830 shares in the last quarter.
-Lockheed Martin Investment Management Co. raised its holdings in Vanguard Long-Term Treasury Index Fund ETF Shares by 81.5% during the fourth quarter.
-Lockheed Martin Investment Management Co. now owns 490,000 shares of the company’s stock valued at $46,971,000 after buying an additional 220,000 shares in the last quarter.
-Morningstar Investment Management LLC increased its stake in shares of Vanguard Long-Term Treasury Index Fund ETF Shares by 71.1% in the fourth quarter.
-Morningstar Investment Management LLC now owns 457,120 shares of the company’s stock worth $43,820,000 after purchasing an additional 189,914 shares during the period.
+A number of other hedge funds have also recently modified their holdings of VGLT.
+Mountain Capital Investment Advisors Inc acquired a new position in Vanguard Long-Term Treasury Index Fund ETF Shares during the fourth quarter worth $239,000.
 Cliftonlarsonallen Wealth Advisors LLC increased its stake in shares of Vanguard Long-Term Treasury Index Fund ETF Shares by 27.5% in the fourth quarter.
-Cliftonlarsonallen Wealth Advisors LLC now owns 345,507 shares of the company’s stock worth $33,120,000 after purchasing an additional 74,457 shares during the period.
-Finally, Hsbc Holdings PLC bought a new position in shares of Vanguard Long-Term Treasury Index Fund ETF Shares in the fourth quarter worth about $32,492,000.
+Cliftonlarsonallen Wealth Advisors LLC now owns 345,507 shares of the company’s stock valued at $33,120,000 after buying an additional 74,457 shares in the last quarter.
+GenWealth Group Inc. increased its stake in shares of Vanguard Long-Term Treasury Index Fund ETF Shares by 6.7% in the fourth quarter.
+GenWealth Group Inc. now owns 141,707 shares of the company’s stock valued at $13,584,000 after buying an additional 8,916 shares in the last quarter.
+JustInvest LLC increased its position in Vanguard Long-Term Treasury Index Fund ETF Shares by 34.7% in the fourth quarter.
+JustInvest LLC now owns 3,143 shares of the company’s stock worth $301,000 after purchasing an additional 809 shares during the period.
+Finally, Manning & Napier Group LLC increased its position in Vanguard Long-Term Treasury Index Fund ETF Shares by 50.5% in the fourth quarter.
+Manning & Napier Group LLC now owns 117,610 shares of the company’s stock worth $11,274,000 after purchasing an additional 39,444 shares during the period.

 Vanguard Long-Term Treasury Index Fund ETF Shares Company Profile